 How Do I Cross the Border Right Now?

-Until the treaty is active, here's the practical guide for crossing today.
+Until the treaty is active, here is the practical guide for crossing today.

 The border is open 24/7, for both vehicles and pedestrians.